 A crunchy crust wrapped around juicy, tender chicken, this pistachio chicken is easy to make and loaded with flavour.
-It works just as well as a weeknight dinner as it does for a crowd since it can be prepped ahead and is oven baked.
+It works just as well for a weeknight dinner as it does for a crowd since it can be prepped ahead and is oven baked.

 - Easy to make – the simplest breading method you’ll ever use

 - Filled with flavour – from pistachios, parmesan, Dijon mustard and the chicken

 - Amazing texture – Crunchy on the outside, tender on the inside

 - Can be prepped ahead – so you can enjoy it on busy weeknights or for a crowd.

 Crunchy, nutty, rich and delicious, this pistachio chicken has everything you need.
 It works just as well during the week as it does an elegant dinner party.I serve mine with an elegant asparagus, rocket and parmesan salad and my roasted garlic parmesan potatoes.